osgirl/ppcardlockdemo/README.md

 ## Configure the app

-Create a config.json file based config.json.example:
+Create a config.json file based  on the included config.json.example:

 	{
 	   "pp_api_user":<API user ID in quotes>